jsbien/tmp/specification_of_phase_1.md

 After sorting fill the `number' field with the subsequent 2 digit numbers starting with 1.

+Please insert also as field 2 the complete with name (with the extension).

+So the header will be:
+number,file_name,printer,font,fascicule,plate

 If possible please commit the script to the repository.